eastabrooka/Books/README.md

 Loserthink: How Untrained Brains Are Ruining America Scott Adams

-Ten Arguments for Deleting Your Social Media Accounts Right Now Jaron Lanier

 ## In Progress

 ## 2019

+[Ten Arguments for Deleting Your Social Media Accounts Right Now - Jaron Lanier  ] ( https://www.amazon.co.uk/Arguments-Deleting-Social-Media-Accounts/dp/1847925391)
+I found this book really disappointing.
+The first part focuses on how our minds are being taken over by forces that want to change our behaviour in a sinister way.
+In reality the vast majority of the time they're just advertisers trying to sell us a new type of coffee or something.
+Gave up a third of the way through.
+Maybe the ending was cracking who knows.

+Whilst its definitely worth considering how much time (if any) you spend on social media and what impact its having on you..
+With some books I read I wonder why I bother as I really know the information anyway.

 [For the Record - David Cameron]( https://www.amazon.co.uk/Record-David-Cameron/dp/0008239282 )